-The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.
+The clinical intern uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.

-2.1 The clinical intern designs and implements instruction to ensure an inclusive learning environment for all learners.
+2.1 The clinical intern designs and implements instruction to ensure an inclusive learning environment where individual needs and differences are respected and met.